bunkerity/bunkerweb/docs/integrations.md

 - **Scheduler** container to store configuration and execute jobs
 - **Networks** to expose ports for clients and connect to upstream web services

+When integrating BunkerWeb with Docker, there are key concepts to keep in mind, ensuring a smooth and efficient deployment:

+- **Environment variables**: BunkerWeb can be easily configured using environment variables.
+These variables allow you to customize various aspects of BunkerWeb's behavior, such as network settings, security options, and other parameters.

+- **Scheduler container**: To effectively manage the configuration and execution of jobs, BunkerWeb utilizes a dedicated container called the [scheduler](concepts.md#scheduler).

+- **Networks**: Docker networks play a vital role in the integration of BunkerWeb.
+These networks serve two main purposes: exposing ports to clients and connecting to upstream web services.
+By exposing ports, BunkerWeb can accept incoming requests from clients, allowing them to access the protected web services.
+Additionally, by connecting to upstream web services, BunkerWeb can efficiently route and manage the traffic, providing enhanced security and performance.

 !!! info "Database backend"
-    Please note that we assume you are using SQLite as database backend (which is the default for the `DATABASE_URI` setting).
-Other backends for this integration are still possible if you want to : see docker-compose files in the [misc/integrations folder](https://github.com/bunkerity/bunkerweb/tree/v1.5.1/misc/integrations) folder of the repostiory for more information.
+    Please be aware that our instructions assume you are using SQLite as the default database backend, as configured by the `DATABASE_URI` setting.
+However, we understand that you may prefer to utilize alternative backends for your Docker integration.
+If that is the case, rest assured that other database backends are still possible.
+See docker-compose files in the [misc/integrations folder](https://github.com/bunkerity/bunkerweb/tree/v1.5.1/misc/integrations) folder of the repository for more information.

 ### Environment variables